NicklasVraa/LiX/readme.md

 ---
 ## 4. Plans <a name="plans"></a>
-- Further simplify table syntax and add more types.
+General:
 - Create syntax highlighter for VSCode.

+LiX package:
-- Make it possible to sort table of contents alphabetically.
+- Further simplify table syntax.
+Use `|` instead of `&`.
+- Add more types of tables to `\tabs`.
+- Add optional argument to `\toc` for specifying sorting order.

+Classes
+- contract.cls
+- presentation.cls
+- handin.cls